-\textbf{Hierarchical Text Prompt.} To ensure efficiency and accuracy in assigning appropriate materials to segmented regions of 3D meshes, we adopt a hierarchical text prompting approach.
-This process initiates by identifying the primary material type corresponding to each region.
-Subsequently, hierarchical prompts guide GPT-4V in discerning specific subclasses within the primary material category.
-We retrieve all descriptions under this subclass material category to pinpoint the description that best matches the segmented block.
-Such hierarchical processing enables us to search our material library with greater granularity, identifying the most fitting description for each material segment.
-This approach not only facilitates the allocation of the most suitable materials to each area but also reduces memory and time expenditures.
+\paragraph{Hierarchical prompting for material retrieval.} Due to the vast size of our material library, feeding all prompts to GPT-4V simultaneously proves inefficient and challenging for memory retention.
+To ensure efficient and accurate material allocation in segmented areas of 3D meshes, we adopt a hierarchical text prompting approach.
+The schematic of the designed prompt is shown on the left side of \Cref{fig:mllm_ret}, and a complete querying process unfolds in \Cref{sup_b_3_prompts_detail}.
+This method starts by identifying the primary material types corresponding to each labeled region.
+Subsequently, hierarchical prompts guide GPT-4V to distinguish specific subclasses within the main material categories.
+We retrieve all descriptions under these subclasses to ascertain the most fitting descriptions for the segmented blocks.
+This hierarchical processing enables a more granular search of our material library, identifying the optimal description for each material segment.
+This approach aids in assigning the most suitable materials to each region and reduces memory and time consumption.

-\subsection{SVBRDF Maps Generation}
+\subsubsection{SVBRDF Maps Generation}

-We conduct the generation of SVBRDF maps in two stages.
-Initially, preliminary texture map region segmentation is obtained through querying material regions.
-Subsequently, referenced by the original diffuse map of an object, an estimation of BRDF values in the pixel space is performed by querying the matched realistic material maps.

-\textbf{Region-level Texture Map Partitioning.} After obtaining the partitioned masks for each view of the 3D object, combined with preliminary material assignments and the corresponding rendered images, we facilitate the extraction of local rendered images specific to masked regions.
-These localized images capture intricate details and textures associated with distinct material regions on the 3D model.
-Subsequently, by back-projecting these local rendered images onto the 3D mesh and employing UV mapping, we align masks on the 2D image with specific regions on the texture map, thereby segmenting the texture.
-This procedure delineates dedicated areas within the texture map for each material zone identified in the rendered images, meticulously preserving the uniqueness and characteristics of each material while ensuring precise correspondence and seamless integration across the 3D model.
-This culminates in an initial segmentation of the texture map, where each section correlates with the attributes of a precisely queried material sphere.